mzazon/awesome-cloud-projects/aws/file-sync-datasync/file-sync-datasync.md

    echo "✅ DataSync S3 location created: ${S3_LOCATION_ARN}"
    ```

    The S3 location is now configured and ready to serve as the source for file transfers.
-DataSync can now securely access your S3 bucket and efficiently transfer files while maintaining data integrity and providing detailed transfer logging.
+DataSync can now securely access your S3 bucket and efficiently transfer files while maintaining data integrity and providing detailed transfer logging through CloudWatch integration for comprehensive monitoring.

 6. **Create DataSync EFS Location**:

-   The EFS location specifies the target file system for synchronization operations.
+   The EFS location specifies the target file system for synchronization operations with comprehensive network access configuration.
 This location configuration includes network access details, security group settings, and file system access points.
-DataSync uses this information to establish secure, high-performance connections to your EFS file system for data transfer operations.
+DataSync uses this information to establish secure, high-performance connections to your EFS file system for data transfer operations within your VPC's private network.

    ```bash
    # Create EFS location for DataSync